 Enter in your private key location (which is in my current directory) and then a name for your public key.
 This will create a key called public.pem in my current directory.

 It will ask you for your private key password.
 The key will then be located in the current directory under the name public.pem:

 Registering the key pair with Pure1

-Now enter in a friendly name for the application or user.
-Doesn’t really matter–just something that make sense for your purposes.
+Now, enter in a friendly name for the application or user.
+It doesn’t really matter–just something that make sense for your purposes.